Azgardens.com Aquarium Tips & Secrets! ©

 1. Painting the back of your tank – This is a simple trick to hiding wires from lights, or hanging filters, etc, through the back glass.
 This creates a clean look and you can choose a multitude of spray paint colors.
 We favor flat black or dark blue.
 Flat paints will dry quicker, and will always appear shiny on the other side of the glass.
 Start with an empty tank!
 Begin by taping the top and bottom trim of your tank.
 This is usually a wood grain or black plastic trim, if applicable on glass tanks, as some acrylic tanks do not have any trim.
 Use masking tape and newspaper to mask the entire tank: sides, front, top…. leaving the outside of the back glass exposed as this is the surface you will be painting.
 You should use some rubbing alcohol or Windex to clean the glass thoroughly.
 Now lightly dust the glass with your spray paint choice and allow to flash. (flashing is a painter’s term where you allow the very initial coat to dry to a tacky state), usually about 1 minute, then add another heavier coat, but not drenching.
 Allow to flash for a couple minutes, and repeat until you have completely covered the glass.
 Allow to dry for about 15 or 20 minutes and carefully remove all tape and newspaper.
 That’s it!
 You’re done.
 If you managed to get any overspray on any of the other surfaces of glass, now is a good time to get it off with rubbing alcohol.
 You can tell if you have overspray on the other surfaces by simply running your hands over the surface.
 If it feels like you have overspray on it, you probably do.
 Now, we know it’s a pain to paint your tank, but you’ll really appreciate having the back of your glass painted later!
 The alternative to painting are plastic laminated backgrounds which come in an assortment of colors and photos and are less permanent.

-2. Lighting- This is a crucial step in building a successful tank.
+2. Lighting– This is a crucial step in building a successful tank.
 Whether you are planning on having plants, and what types of animals you want will help determine your choices and bulb selections.
 Budget is usually the first factor with most of us.
 The most affordable fixtures use T-8/T-12 bulbs.
 The next more expensive fixture is Power Compact but so are PC Bulbs.
 Although you may find a PC Fixture for a reasonable price, the cost to replace the bulbs will hurt your wallet.
-This brings us to the most expensive fixtures: The High Output T-5, however T-5 bulbs are actually more affordable than all others listed above!
+The High Output T-5 fixtures are the most expensive, however T-5 bulbs are actually more affordable than all others listed above!
 So you may pay more for T-5 fixtures, but they are more energy efficient, and in the long run will cost you less!
 A few tips on getting the right lighting is Number 1, if you are building a Freshwater tank, you should refrain from having any 10,000Kelvin bulbs.
 10K bulbs are for Marine/Salt water aquariums and have absolutely no benefit for freshwater except they will offer nice white aesthetic lighting which may compliment 6500K lighting.
 6500K light bulbs are the most ideal bulbs for all freshwater life (6000K – 6700K are fine) especially for ideal plant growth; however, it tends to emit a yellow tinged light that is not aesthically pleasing.
 So, if you want our opinion, we’d go with a 50/50 bulb.
 This way you get the beneficial light of a 6500K but with a hint of Actinic Blue that also happens to be extremely beneficial for your crustaceans (shrimp & snails, but we will get into shrimp and snails later).
 If you are using a T-5 Fixture, mix your bulbs up with an assortment of Actinic, Blue, 6500K, and 10K for a beautiful AND beneficial look!
 Lastly, LED lighting has taken this hobby by storm in 2013 and since then has not only dropped in price, but quality of ED light improved dramatically.
 Most fixtures will pay for themselves in just 1 year of use in the savings of power, no heat output, and still offering outstanding growth.
 The best fixture we have found is the Current USA Satellite Plus fixture that offers a plethora of lighting options including simulated thunderstorms, overcast days and more, all at the touch of a remote.
 LED Light bulb life should last you about 20 years without any need for replacement, and 1/10th the power output!.

 Light Bulb Life – regardless of the type, brand or color index need to be replaced every year whether they are still working or not.
 After 1 year of burning 12 hours per day, they may still be putting out aesthetic light, but the beneficial UV/UVB rays are no longer emitting!
 (LED Lights are excluded) Take a black sharpie marker and write the date you installed the bulb into your fixture right on the end of the bulb so you can keep track of when it expires.